JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Clone This Repo

-Clone this repo into /opt/deploy/jacs-cm on both of the systems being deployed.
+Clone this repo into `/opt/deploy/jacs-cm` on both of the systems being deployed.
 If the systems have access to a common NFS path, it is easier to clone onto NFS, and then create symbolic links to it on both systems.
 Otherwise the clones will need to be kept in sync manually.
-If you don't mind doing manually synchronization, you would just clones the repo twice:
+If you don't mind doing manually synchronization, you can just clone the repo twice:

 ```
 cd /opt